jbmlaird/DiscogsBrowser/README.md

 # Forthcoming

-* Carousels for images
 * Browsing history
 * Recent releases
 * Browsing without being logged in
 * Recommendation system
 * Adding notes to items in collection
-* Seeing order comments/updates

 # Desirable but no plans to implement

 * Listen to releases in-app.
-This would require an architecture change and would have to use a library like [DraggablePanel](https://github.com/pedrovgs/DraggablePanel).
-Effectively, the whole app has to be one activity to keep the window displaying in the bottom-right.
+This would require an architecture change.
+The whole app has to be one activity to keep a YouTube window displaying in the bottom-right.
+* Carousels for images.
+Images are different sizes so I think showing extra images is unnecessary.
+* Seeing/posting order comments/updates.
+The API restricts this to only being able to see notes for your own orders where you're the seller.

 # Limitations

 Currently, in April 2017, the public API does not allow any of the following:
 * Order placing
 * Marketplace actions.
 This includes purchasing in app, viewing purchases or searching listings.
+* Seeing order comments/updates for purchases
 * Notifications

 # License